jlinoff/moniconn/README.md

 ### snapshots
 You can type `ctrl-c` during a `moniconn.sh` run to see a snapshot of the progress and then continue.

 You can view the intermediate results in the CSV file at any time.
-That is how the plot example was generated and explains why it doesn't cover a full week.

 ### calculate seconds until midnight
 This came up while analyzing another problem and i thought that it was worth saving.